Praktisch5 november 20255 min lezen

 Choose safe, universal fonts.
 Arial, Calibri, Helvetica, Georgia, Tahoma, or Verdana are excellent choices.
 Avoid exotic fonts that the scanner won't recognize.

-Start CV Check
+Doe de CV Check